shreeramshegde/Project_Ithaca/docs/AI_Frontend_Handoff_Blueprint.md

 **ENDPOINT:** `POST /api/game/submit-answer`

 - **Payload:** `{ "question_id": "uuid", "answer_string": "user input" }`
-- **Non-MCQ Handling:** For text-based inputs, the backend automatically handles `.toLowerCase()` and uses a Regex to collapse double-spaces into single spaces.
+- **Non-MCQ Handling:** For text-based inputs, the backend automatically handles `.toLowerCase()` and uses a Regex to collapse double-spaces into single spaces (`/\s+/g`).
 You do not need to over-engineer frontend text sanitization.
 - **Result:** If `is_correct: false`, display the penalty message returned by the backend, shake the UI (error animation), and leave the question on screen.
 If `is_correct: true`, show a success animation and progress the flow.

 ---

 ## 5. Hints & Rewards
-- **Hints (`POST /api/game/use-hint`):** Teams have 3 standard hints for the *entire* game.
+- **Hints (`POST /api/game/use-hint`):** Teams have exactly 3 standard hints for the *entire* game.
 Pass the `question_id`.
 Show a warning modal before consumption ("Are you sure?
 You only have X hints left!").
 - **Rewards (`POST /api/game/use-reward`):**
   - **Expiration:** Rewards earned on an island are ONLY valid for that specific island.
-If a team tries to use Athena's Scroll on Island 2, the backend will reject it.
+If a team tries to use `ATHENAS_SCROLL` on Island 2, the backend will reject it.
   - **Types:**
     - `ATHENAS_SCROLL` (Island 1): Gives a free hint without deducting standard hints.
 Requires `target_question_id`.
     - `CYCLOPS_EYE` (Island 2): Eliminates one wrong MCQ option.
 Requires `target_question_id`.
-    - `HERMES_SANDALS` (Island 3): Instantly deducts 2 years.
+    - `HERMES_SANDALS` (Island 3): Instantly deducts 2.00 years.
 Does NOT require a target question.
-    - `THE_BLESSING` (Island 4): Instantly deducts 3 years.
+    - `THE_BLESSING` (Island 4): Instantly deducts 3.00 years.
 Does NOT require a target question.

 ---